bharatltech/mystmd/01-paper.md

 Maybe.
 It might be the case that functional programming somehow runs counter to the way that normal human minds work—that only mental deviants can ever become effective functional programmers.
-Of course, some people might say that about programming and programmers in general.<br>
+Of course, some people might say that about programming and programmers in general.
 However, it seems more likely that the awkwardness arises from the lack of education and experience.
-If we spend many years studying and doing pro- gramming in the imperative style, then any significantly different approach will seem unnatural.<br>
+If we spend many years studying and doing pro- gramming in the imperative style, then any significantly different approach will seem unnatural.
 Let’s give the functional approach a fair chance.